Forcepoint/fp-pta-ansible-general-config/README.md

 * general_config_git_lfs_yum_repo_sslcacert: The path to the cert for yum to verify SSL connections with the yum repository.
 * general_config_git_https_server: The path to a git server to use with the cert provided by sslcainfo.
 * general_config_git_sslcainfo: The path to a certificate to verify HTTPS connections with a git server.
+* general_config_ca_certs_download: A list of public CA certificates to download and then import into the OS keystore.
+* general_config_ca_certs_copy: A list of public CA certificates to copy to the host and then import into the OS keystore.

 ## Dependencies